Southwest Scoliosis and Spine Institute Revision Surgery

 In many cases, these kinds of conditions develop as a result of normal wear and tear on the spine.
 However, those who conduct manual labor or who engage in contact sports or other rough activities may likely need more surgery.

-Is Revision Spine Surgery the only Method to Treat Failed Back Surgery?
+Is Revision Spine Surgery the Only Method to Treat Failed Back Surgery?

 In many cases, the doctors at Southwest Scoliosis and Spine Institute suggest non-surgical treatments.
 Only after these treatments do not work will the doctors suggest revision surgery.
 This is because our doctors believe that surgery is a last resort due to the risks involved.